What’s the story behind all those things you see in Star Wars: Galaxy’s Edge?

 The novel is not only a great adventure story but also one of personal depth as each character has to define for themselves who they are in this new place.
 We meet Savi and Oga as well as key characters to the Resistance like Dolin, Ylena, Zade, Salju, and Mubo.
 Pook is hilarious as the Resistance support droid.
 A little too much like K2SO, but hilarious nonetheless.
 Actually a bit more caustic than the Rogue One droid.
 Plus, there is more going on at Batuu than meets the eye.
 What both excited and frustrated me though was that it ended in suspense!
 What happens next?
 Will that be answered in the film or is there another novel coming?
 Or maybe even in the new attraction Rise of the Resistance that has yet to debut!

-Thanks to Del Rey / Penguin Publishing for providing me with an advance copy.
+Thanks to Del Rey / Penguin Publishing for providing me with an advance copy of both the physical book and the audiobook.
 Cover and other materials are subject to change.